whitneyburton/portfolios/students/alex_tideman/20150814-alex_tideman-m2.markdown

 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/little_shop.markdown)

-In this two week project my team implemented a Rails web application that allowed users to shop for extreme guided tours by destination, activity or trip,place them into a cart, and order them.
+In this two week project my team implemented a Rails web application that allowed users to shop for extreme guided tours by destination, activity or trip, place them into a cart, and order them.
 I was the team lead for the project and was responsible for client interaction and keeping the project on schedule.

 It was evaluated by Josh with the following results: